-5.10 Configuration → History
+5.10 Configuration → History (Inc HACCP points)

 The AK-SM history section allows the collection and recording of control parameters, values and status.
-The central history function allows up to 1000 points' to be configured, a point being a temperature, pressure, status, relay, etc. The collection of history allows further analysis using the AK-SM or remote web browser, where a graphical representation of this data can be made.
-To configure history, navigate to the Setup tab (Configuration → History).
+The central history function allows up to 3000 points (plus an additional 200 for HACCP logging) to be configured, a point being a temperature, pressure, status, relay, etc. The collection of history allows further analysis using the AK-SM or remote web browser, where a graphical representation of this data can be made.

+To configure history, navigate to the Setup tab (Configuration $\rightarrow$ History).